Are House Rats Dangerous?

 Sharing is caring!

-Home » Blog » Home Safety & Cleaning » Are House Rats Dangerous?
+Home » Blog » Home Safety & Cleaning » The Hidden Dangers of House Rats: Protecting Your Home and Family

 House rats are unwelcome visitors to any household.
 They are damaging and destructive, creeping around and penetrating walls, electrical wiring, appliance lines, and insulations.
-On top of everything, these pests chew furniture items and leave behind the pesty smell of urine.
+On top of everything, these pests chew furniture items and urinate on things.

 Are House Rats Dirty?